 Advancing the Practice

 Advancing the Practice is a one-hour workshop focused on topics relating to the Quality Standards of Service Learning.
 This workshop, offered once per fall and spring semester, concentrates on a selected topic and promotes the sharing of best practices and experience while opening up discussion of recommended strategies.
-Contact the Service Learning Academy for more information.
+Contact Kirsten Case for more information.

 Individual meetings can be arranged to meet individual faculty needs for service learning ideas, strategies, resources, project planning or syllabus development.
 Consultations can also be customized to meet the needs of UNO faculty, departments, or community agencies.
 Contact Kirsten Case to schedule.

 The SLA Faculty Fellows program has been designed to empower experienced and committed service learning faculty to cultivate and support interest in service learning in their fellow faculty members – a means by which to “increase the number of undergraduate and graduate courses with service learning components.”
 The program also supports the “scholarship of engagement” through its faculty development and conference presentation components.
-Two (2) faculty fellows will be selected for the 2015-2016 academic year.
+Please view our Awards and Recognition page for more information about our 2017 Faculty Fellow.

-P-12 educators parcticipating in P-16 Initiative projects are supported through seminars, workshops and one-on-one consultations on campus.
+P-12 educators participating in P-16 Initiative projects are supported through seminars, workshops and one-on-one consultations on campus.

 Service Learning Seminars

 Seminars are annual, week-long engagements that take place during the summer.
 This interactive seminar provides a foundation for understanding quality service learning through the eight K-12 Standards for Quality Service Learning, as participants meet partners and form projects by working through a project planning rubric.
-The commitment is four and a half days and includes compensation for attendees as well as the resources of project budget and time used by graduate assistants for project coordination.
-Contact Julie Dierberger for more information.
-Online registration can be completed here.
+Please view our Service Learning Seminar page for more information.

 Individual meetings can be arranged to meet individual faculty needs for service learning ideas, strategies, resources, project planning or syllabus development.
 Consultations can also be customized to meet the needs of P-12 faculty, departments, schools, school districts, or community agencies.
-Contact Julie Dierberger to schedule.
+Contact the Service Learning Academy to schedule.

 The Service Learning Academy develops and maintains relationships with the Greater Omaha nonprofit community, as well as government entities and others who serve the good of the community.
 This liaison function stays abreast of community trends, collaborations, resources and needs while serving as a bridge between scholarship and community.
 Contact the Service Learning Academy for more information, or visit the Community Partners page.